prachi-shingvi/deep-learning-challenge/README.md

 - We performed 4 attempts to increase the performance of the model's performance.
 However, we were unable to achieve target accuracy of 75%.
 - This was achieved by changing the neuron counts in hidden layers, changing number of hidden layers, changing activation function, increaseing epochs.
-- However, we were able to achieve maximum accuracy of <<percent>>%
+- However, we were able to achieve maximum accuracy of 73.89%

 #### Results